 “What roles do I need to be successful with a content marketing approach?”

-I started to think about categorizing different content marketing roles about a year ago.
-Why?
-Because there are just so many moving parts to effective content marketing creation and distribution, that it’s imperative that everyone involved knows who is responsible for each task, and that all the most essential tasks are accounted for in your content marketing plan.
+Several years ago, I started thinking about how to categorize content marketing roles.
+Given so many moving parts in effective content marketing programs, it’s imperative that everyone involved knows who is responsible for each task, and that all the most essential tasks are documented in your content marketing strategy.

-While there is no perfect structure for a marketing organization, it’s apparent that we are starting to see marketing departments transform themselves into publishing organizations.
+While there is no perfect structure for a marketing organization, it’s apparent that marketing departments are transforming themselves into publishing organizations.
 And with that transformation comes a shift in the key business roles that marketers must now fill.

 NOTE: Don’t think of the list below as new job titles, per se, but rather as the core competencies that need to be accounted for across the enterprise.

 This is your content ambassador, also known as an organization’s chief storyteller.
-This person should be responsible for setting the overall editorial/content marketing mission statement and integrating that throughout the enterprise.
-As every silo (PR, email, social, search, etc.) starts to create and curate content, it is the CCO‘s responsibility to make sure that the stories remain consistent and make sense to the audience(s).
+This person should be responsible for setting the overall editorial/content marketing mission statement and integrating all of your content.
+As every silo (PR, email, social, search, etc.) starts to create and curate content, it is the CCO’s responsibility to make sure that the stories remain consistent and make sense to the audience(s).

-In addition, the CCO must understand how the stories translate into results that address the organization’s business issues (driving sales, saving costs, or creating more loyal customers, for example).
+In addition, the CCO must understand how the stories translate into results that address the organization’s business issues (e.g., driving sales, saving costs, or creating more loyal customers).

 Half storyteller and half project manager, the managing editor executes the content plan on behalf of the CCO.
 Whereas the CCO focuses on strategy, the managing editor’s job is all execution, working with the roles below to make the stories come alive (including tone, style guides, and content scheduling).

-The role of the CLO will be to function as “air-traffic control” for social media and your other content channels.
-This person should be there to listen to the groups, maintain the conversation, and to route (and/or notify) the appropriate team members who can engage in appropriate conversations (customer service, sales, marketing, etc.).
-This feedback mechanism is critical to our content actually making a difference for our customers.
-The CLO also needs to keep tabs on how the content is performing on owned media sites (like a blog), and get that intelligence back to the CCO and Managing Editor.
+The CLO functions as the air-traffic controller for social media and your other content channels.
+This person should listen to the groups, maintain the conversation, and route (and/or notify) the appropriate team members who can engage in appropriate conversations (customer service, sales, marketing, etc.).
+This feedback mechanism is critical to your content actually making a difference for your customers.
+The CLO also needs to keep tabs on how the content is performing on owned media sites (like a blog), and get that intelligence back to the CCO and managing editor.

-This person should be charged with monitoring your audience/buyer personas, making sure all content creators are intimately familiar with their characteristics, their passion triggers, and what actions you want them to take.
-The Director of Audience should also be responsible for building subscription assets (direct mail lists, email lists, social media subscriptions) that can grow and be segmented as your content mission matures and expands.
-If it makes sense, this person can also oversee the marketing automation platform for your organization.
+The director of audience should be charged with monitoring your audience (buyer personas), making sure all content creators are intimately familiar with the audience members’ characteristics, their passion triggers, and what actions you want them to take.
+The director of audience should also be responsible for building subscription assets (direct mail lists, email lists, social media) that can grow and be segmented as your content mission matures and expands.
+If it makes sense, this person can also oversee the marketing-automation platform for your organization.

-As every employee and stakeholder becomes a more integral part of the marketing process, it will be increasingly necessary for marketing to work closely with human resources to make sure that employees understand their roles in the marketing process and to help your organization leverage your employees’ audiences without creating conflicts or confusion.
+As every employee and stakeholder becomes a more integral part of the marketing process, it is increasingly necessary for marketing to work closely with human resources to make sure that employees understand their roles in the marketing process and to help your organization leverage your employee audiences without creating conflicts or confusion.

 Marketing and HR begin to heavily overlap as employee performance becomes increasingly tied to marketing (i.e., in the form of content performance).

-Wherever your content is headed (social media, email, mobile, print, in-person, etc.), the channel master will be responsible for getting the most out of each channel.
+Wherever your content is headed (social media, email, mobile, print, in-person, etc.), the channel master is responsible for getting the most out of each channel.
 What works best on SlideShare?
-When should we send our emails, and how frequently?
-What’s the appropriate ratio of owned vs. curated content your business should distribute on Twitter?
-Who is keeping track of mobile strategy and execution?
-Your team will look to the Channel Master for these, and other answers.
+When should you send your emails, and how frequently?
+What is the ratio of owned vs. curated content to distribute on Twitter?
+Who keeps track of mobile strategy and execution?
+Your team will look to the channel master for these and other answers.

-This person should also be responsible for curating the current content assets for distribution.
-(In fact, I just brought this up in my recent post about hiring an internal content curation specialist.)
+This person also should be responsible for curating the current content assets for distribution.

-As marketing and information technology continue to merge, there will be a need for at least one (maybe more) individual whose sole purpose is to leverage the proper use of these technologies into the content marketing process.
-The person in this role will be responsible for staying on top of these ever-increasing changes as they relate to the storytelling process — from calendaring and approvals to marketing automation, freelancer integration, and emerging technologies.
+Given the convergence of marketing and information technology, you need at least one (maybe more) individual whose sole purpose is to leverage the proper use of technologies in the content marketing process.
+The person is responsible for staying on top of these ever-increasing changes as they relate to the storytelling process — from calendaring and approvals to marketing automation, freelancer integration, and emerging technologies.

 This role could be combined with the channel master if you have a small company, but larger enterprises will likely need to keep the two functions distinct.

-The role formerly known as media relations will evolve into that of a manager of influencers.
-This person’s responsibilities should include developing your “hit list” of influencers, maintaining direct relationships with them, and integrating them into your marketing process in the most impactful ways.
+The role formerly known as media relations has evolved into a manager of influencers.
+This person’s responsibilities should include developing your hit list of influencers, maintaining direct relationships with them, and integrating them into your marketing process in the most impactful ways.

-As content demands continue to evolve (and increase), your organization’s reliance on freelance talent and other external content vendors will grow as well.
-Organizations will need to cultivate their own “expert” content teams and networks, and it will be this person’s job to negotiate rates and responsibilities so that all members of your team are united in their work on behalf of your marketing program.
+As content demands continue to evolve (and increase), your organization’s reliance on freelance talent and other external content vendors will grow.
+Organizations need to cultivate their own expert content teams and networks, and it is this person’s job to negotiate rates and responsibilities so that all members of your team are united in their work on behalf of your marketing program.

-This person will be responsible for ensuring that there is an ongoing return on marketing objectives, and for communicating to all teams why your business is developing content assets in the first place.
+This person is responsible for ensuring an ongoing return on marketing objectives and communicating why your business is developing content assets in the first place.
 Do you have an analytics person in your organization?
-If so, give them a raise and make sure they understand the core objectives behind your content marketing.
-This role will be the CCO’s best friend.
+If so, give that individual a raise and make sure he or she understands the core objectives behind your content marketing.
+The person in this role is the CCO’s best friend.